 - Visual Appeal - They say we eat with eyes first.
 The rich sauce with a reddish brown hue surely appeals to the senses.

-- Fragrant, hearty and comforting - Slow cooked meat is one of the most comforting things.
-The long period of cooking makes the meat succulent while intensifying the flavors in the sauce.
-Rogan Josh is a dish of luxuriousness.
+- Fragrant, hearty and comforting - Slow braised meat is one of the most delicious things.
+The long period of cooking makes the lamb meat succulent while intensifying the flavors & aroma in the sauce.

-- Customizable - The spices that go in harmoniously meld together giving rogan josh a unique taste.
+- Customizable - The spices together give rogan josh a unique taste.
 That said, the recipe can be adjusted as per your liking for a mild or less spiced version.

 Ingredients Needed for Lamb Rogan Josh

-- Lamb/Goat.
-I use boneless Lamb shoulder or lamb leg because they cook to super tender.
-You can easily use the lamb stew meat from the meat aisle.
-If using goat meat, I go for goat mixed pieces because that's the only kind I can find here.
+- Lamb/Goat Meat- I use boneless lamb shoulder or lamb leg because the meat from those areas cooks to super tender.
+You can also use the lamb stew meat available in the meat aisle.
+If using goat meat, I go for mixed pieces because that's the only kind I can find here.
 Cut the lamb in 2 inch pieces.
-You don't want to cut too small (the meat shrinks considerably) or too large (take longer to slow cook).
+You don't want to cut too small (the meat shrinks considerably).

-- Yogurt- I always use plain whole milk yogurt.
-Make sure that the yogurt isn't too sour.
+- Yogurt- I always use plain whole milk yogurt in my cooking.
+Make sure that the yogurt isn't sour.

 Preparation